What Does PUWER Mean?

 Generally, the PUWER Regulations require that equipment provided for use at work is regularly inspected to ensure that it is:

 A PUWER inspection is necessary for the above and must be completed by a suitable competent person such as ISI.
-We would also ensure that the equipment is used only by people who have received adequate information, instruction, and training; and accompanied by suitable safety measures, e.g. protective devices, markings, and warnings.
+We will ensure that only people who have received proper instruction and training use the equipment.
+Additionally, suitable safety measures must be in place.
+For example, protective devices, markings, and warnings.

-Visit our PUWER regulations pdf for further information or to download a copy, or call our helpful PUWER specialist team on 01675 481779.
+Visit our PUWER regulations pdf for more information.
+Download a copy, if needed.
+Contact our PUWER specialist team on 01675 481779.